The PHP is_readable helps you validate file readability before any operation like read or include files.

 }

-This ensures your script doesn’t crash if the file is missing or inaccessible.
+This makes sure your script doesn’t crash if the file is inaccessible or doesn’t exist.

 $fileToInclude = 'plugin.php';